-This document presents an Outline Construction Environmental Management Plan (OCEMP) for the Proposed Development which sets out the principles and procedures for environmental management during construction.
+This document presents an Outline Construction Environment Management Plan (OCEMP) for the Proposed Development which sets out the principles and procedures for environmental management during construction of the Proposed Development.

-Should consent be granted, this OCEMP will be revised and updated to a final version, which will be agreed with the Dumfries & Galloway Council (DGC) through consultation and enforced as a planning condition.
-The Contractor will use the CEMP to ensure proper environmental management through the construction phase of the Proposed Development.
+Should consent be granted, this OCEMP will be revised and updated to a final version, which will be agreed upon with Argyll and Bute Council through consultation and enforced as a planning conditions.
+The Contractor will use the Construction Environmental Management Plan (CEMP) to ensure proper environmental management through the construction phase of the Proposed Development.